falcosecurity/charts/falco/README.md

 ```bash
 kubectl logs -n falco falco-pod-name
 ```
-where `falco-pods-name` is the name of the Falco pod running in you cluster.
+where `falco-pods-name` is the name of the Falco pod running in your cluster.
 The command described above will just display the logs emitted by falco until the moment you run the command.
 The `-f` flag comes handy when we are doing live testing or debugging and we want to have the Falco logs as soon as they are emitted.
 The following command:
 ```bash
 kubectl logs -f -n falco falco-pod-name